Quicr/quicr-mac/README.md

 There are many platforms and the size gets a little large.
 It is more efficient to tar compress these when pushing to github.
-The [`./dependencies/build-qmedia-framework.py`](dependencies/build-qmedia-framework.py) will detect an expected name defined in that script to exist, which is currently `openssl-v3.4.0.tgz`.
+The [`./dependencies/build-qmedia-framework.py`](dependencies/build-qmedia-framework.py) will detect an expected filename in the default `OPENSSL_PATH`.
 If that file exists, it will extract it.
-One extracted it will rename it to `openssl-v3.4.0.tgz.orig`.
+Once extracted it will rename it to `openssl-v3.4.0.tgz.orig`.

 To create the tar gz file for github, run the following at the root of `OPENSSL_PATH`: